-- 6. Since the ASRC receives requests for many different kinds of assistance, and is sometimes notified of an incident which might require ASRC assistance before a formal request for assistance arrives, four alert postures are used to describe the alert and mobilization state of the ASRC. - a.
-Notification A SAR incident is in progress, and the ASRC may be requested. - b.
-Alert A SAR incident is in progress, and a request for ASRC involvement is probable. - c.
-Standby A QRT or OHT is to be assembled and ready to go at a moment's notice, but dispatch is temporarily on hold. - d.
-Callout The ASRC has been requested, or is actively involved in the incident. - 7.
-The ASRC IC will ensure that every ASRC Group is aware of an ASRC mission, even though teams may be dispatched from only one or two Groups.
+- 7. Since the ASRC receives requests for many different kinds of assistance, and is sometimes notified of an incident which might require ASRC assistance before a formal request for assistance arrives, four alert postures are used to describe the alert and mobilization state of the ASRC. - a.
+Notification b.
+Alert c.
+Standby

+A SAR incident is in progress, and the ASRC may be requested.

+A SAR incident is in progress, and a request for ASRC involvement is probable.

+A QR Team or Overhead Team is to be assembled and ready to go at a moment's notice, but dispatch is temporarily on hold.

+d.
+Callout

+The ASRC has been requested, or is actively involved in the incident.